jekuper/chaptercut/README.md

 ```

 Layout: `bot/` talks to Telegram, `queue/` owns the SQLite job queue, `cache/`
-owns the on-disk result cache, and `pipeline/` does the work. `pipeline/` never
+owns the on-disk result cache, `providers/` knows the source sites, and
+`pipeline/` does the work. `pipeline/` never imports `bot/`; it reports
-imports `bot/`; it reports progress through a `ProgressSink` protocol, so the
+progress through a `ProgressSink` protocol, so the whole thing runs headless
-whole thing runs headless under test.
+under test.

+To support another site, write a `Provider` and add it to `ALL_PROVIDERS`.
+Nothing else needs to change; see [docs/providers.md](docs/providers.md).

 ## Settings